harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### What causes the "User is not authorized to access the account.
 Please contact your admin" error when trying to accept the invite and set up a local login password?

-The most common reason for this failure is your account has domain whitelisting applied, and the domain used in your username is not in the allowed list.
+The most common reason for this failure is your account has domain allowlisting applied, and the domain used in your username is not in the allowed list.
 In this case, you can see the `DOMAIN_WHITELIST_FILTER_CHECK_FAILED` on the **Network** tab.

 ### Why do I receive errors with Okta SCIM provisioning?